TPD – Total Permanent Disability Insurance

 What is TPD insurance, and what does it cover?

-Permanent disability TPD insurance covers you for a workplace injury or illness.
-If you make a successful claim, the fund may pay you a lump sum if you are totally and permanently disabled due to the injury or illness.
-TPD insurance generally covers you for the following:
+Permanent disability TPD insurance covers you for workplace injuries or illnesses that result in permanent disability.
+Upon a successful claim, your insurer or super fund may pay you a lump sum benefit if you are totally and permanently disabled due to the injury or illness.

-The activities of daily living assessment is another way insurance providers can decide whether you can claim your TPD insurance.
-If you are unable to perform everyday tasks such as showering or bathing, toileting, dressing, walking or feeding.
+• Activities of daily living assessment: This is another way insurance providers can decide whether you can claim your TPD insurance.
+If you are unable to perform everyday tasks such as showering or bathing, toileting, dressing, walking or feeding, you may qualify under this definition.

 1300 679 222